By Hayden Adams

 To grow onchain trading and improve self-custody swapping, we're excited to announce a new permissionless, open source (GPL), Dutch auction-based protocol for trading across AMMs and other liquidity sources.

-Today, we're rolling out an opt-in beta for the protocol on the Uniswap Labs interface, available for Ethereum Mainnet and expanding to other chains and the Uniswap Wallet in the future.
+Today, we're rolling out an opt-in beta for the protocol on the Uniswap Labs interface, available for Ethereum Mainnet and expanding to other chains and the Uniswap app in the future.
 You can review the code here and read the full whitepaper here.

 Over time, UniswapX will improve swapping in several ways:

 - Gas-free swapping

 - No cost for failed transactions